-There are several mold types.
+There are several mold types in homes.
 Many people seek to define mold types by their colour that is: ‘green mold’ or ‘white mold’, ‘grey mold’ or ‘brown mold’, or, even more general, ‘black mold’ versus ‘non-black mold’.
 Unfortunately, the colour of a mold rarely tells you anything useful: there are harmful and non-harmful kinds of mold in each colour group.
 It is difficult to impossible to determine if a mold is harmful based on how it looks like growing on a surface.

-Exposure to all mold types is potentially harmful to humans or animals.
+Exposure to all mold types in homes is potentially harmful to humans or animals.
 Molds produce allergens, irritants, and in some cases, toxins that may trigger adverse reactions in humans.
 The types and severity of symptoms depend, in part, on the mold types present, the extent of an individual’s exposure, the ages of the individuals, and their existing sensitivities or allergies.
 There is a direct correlation between indoor mold exposure and human disease.
 However, under normal circumstances, most mold types and levels are not harmful to healthy individuals.
 The problem arises when molds grow indoors and their numbers increase to levels that can become harmful.
 Long-term exposure to mold or developed sensitivity to certain types of mold may cause or worsen conditions such as asthma, hay fever, or other allergies.
 The most common symptoms of mold exposure are cough, chest or sinus congestion, runny nose, eye irritations, and aggravation of asthma.
 There are mold types that are actually beneficial such as in the making of cheese and others used for medicinal purposes such as penicillin.

 There are a number of mold types that are either black or gray in color.
 These include Cladosporium, Pithomyces, Stemphydium, Ulocladium, Aureobasidium, Alternaria, and Stachybotrys.
 Stachybotrys is known to produce mycotoxins, which produce a potential exposure hazard when infested materials are disturbed.
 Stachybotrys infestations typically only occur on repeatedly wetted materials that contain cellulose.
 These include the paper on gypsumboard, cardboard, ceiling tile, cellulose insulation, wood, and other organic materials.